Understanding Anger In Men

 Anger is an emotion with a wide range of expression, from irritation to rage.
-It is basic to the fight or flight mechanism that originates in the brain in a structure called the amygdala.
+It is basic to the fight or flight response that originates in the brain in a structure called the amygdala.
 This part of the brain is our warning system, sending out the alert when threats are present.

-Some men perceive threats almost everywhere and have very little tolerance for even the smallest of things, often causing them to react inappropriately or too aggressively.
+Some men perceive threats almost everywhere in daily life and have very little tolerance for even the little things.
+They can regard an otherwise small event as a provocation causing them to react inappropriately or too aggressively.

 Not all threats are the same, however.
 Therefore, we have to be able to differentiate the level of threat (or if a threat even exists) in order to bring to bear the proper response to it.

-Anger is often a secondary emotion in men.
-Therefore a man might be feeling hurt or invalidated and act out angrily rather than express his hurt feelings more effectively.
-He likely has not learned to process his emotions effectively and sometimes has difficulty distinguishing one emotion from another.
+Anger is recognized as a secondary emotion.
+Therefore, a man might be feeling hurt or invalidated and act out angrily rather than express his hurt feelings more effectively.

 Whereas women may be taught that emotions vary and learn that there are many to choose from, men generally have a much more limited menu.

 A man is often taught early on that anger is an acceptable and natural response.
 Anger fits into a very narrow array of emotional expressions that includes excitement and happiness and very little else.

-Some men have “shorter fuses” than others and are prone to irritability and angry outbursts more so than average.
-They seem to have a lower tolerance for frustration.
+Some men have “shorter fuses” than others.
+They are prone to irritability and angry outbursts more so than average.
+They seem to have a lower tolerance for frustration and stressful events.

-This tendency to become frustrated or irritable may come from a genetic predisposition in some men.
-Some are born with a heightened sensitivity to frustration and, from an early age are easily upset and irritated.
+The tendency to become an angry person, chronically frustrated or irritable may be genetically driven, runs in the family.
+Some are born with a heightened sensitivity to anxiety or frustration, and, from an early age may become easily upset and irritated.

 Growing up in a hostile environment one learns early on how to defend against threats.
 Sometimes becoming more angry or hostile than ones’ own father or mother helps to empower you.